bahyway/StartNewLAB/README.md

 # StartNewLAB
-Creating new General Development LAB
+Creating new General Development LAB on Windows (Laptop)